 Since 1921, the women of the Junior League of Hartford have been raising funds, identifying needs in the greater Hartford community, and developing programs to meet those needs.
 Often times we collaborate with other organizations who share our vision which allows us to increase our impact in the community.
 Click here to see highlights of our rich community service history.

 Why should I volunteer with the JLH versus other organizations?

-Current members feel that the JLH provides a unique volunteer experience because of the commitment to promoting voluntarism, developing the potential of women, and improving the community through the effective action and leadership of trained volunteers.
+Current members feel that the JLH provides a unique volunteer experience because of the commitment to advancing women’s leadership for meaningful community impact through volunteer action, collaboration, and training.
 Members enjoy being part of an organization that makes a meaningful impact in their local communities.
 The JLH provides members with a structured, well-organized volunteer experience.
 Volunteers also benefit from training in a variety of educational and leadership programs.
 Ultimately, however, most members say they value the lifelong friendships forged through their membership in the JLH.

 Many of our members, who we have trained as volunteer leaders, are asked to assume leadership positions with other local non-profit organizations.

-If you would like to become a member of the Junior League of Hartford, Inc., you will be asked to complete a Provisional Course with a group of other women also considering membership.
-The Provisional Course curriculum is designed to provide you with the necessary knowledge and experience to enter as an active member of the Junior League of Hartford.
-It includes training meetings, 2 organized volunteer projects, and team building exercises as well as social opportunities to get to know your fellow Provisionals.
+If you would like to become a member of the Junior League of Hartford, Inc., you will be asked to complete a New Member Course with a group of other women also considering membership.
+The New Member Course curriculum is designed to provide you with the necessary knowledge and experience to enter as an active member of the Junior League of Hartford.
+It includes training meetings, organized volunteer projects, and team building exercises as well as social opportunities to get to know your fellow New Members.